‘Teen Mom’ Star Mackenzie McKee Accepts New Proposal From Husband Josh After Brief Separation

 Teen Mom fans had already been buzzing about what seemed to be a reconciliation between Mackenzie and Josh in recent weeks.
 Some people accused the pair of faking the separation for the sake of reality television, a charge she denied.

-Mackenzie said just a couple of days ago that the “best birthday present ever” was her husband getting saved and McKee said she had been praying for that for nine years.
+Mackenzie said just a couple of days ago that the “best birthday present ever” was her husband getting saved, and McKee said she had been praying for that for nine years.
 Now, it seems there was a little more to that fabulous birthday present that left her so happy.

 View this post on Instagram